Connor-GH/fetchme/docs/CONTRIBUTING.md

   - Moving source files from one directory or package to another

 [//]:  # "If you find a security vulnerability, do NOT open an issue.
 Email <this will be added soon> instead."
+# For security Vulnerabilities:
-(You can open an issue currently, but this will be changed in the future.)
+You can open an issue currently, but this will be changed in the future.

 Lastly,
 ## When filing an issue, make sure to answer these five questions: